 View the entire trip schedule.

-People have been living along the Inside Passage for a very long time.
-Due to the fluctuations in sea level over the millenia, likely much record of human habitation is under water.
-The coastal First Nations have travelled the Inside Passage in spectacular seagoing canoes for millenia.
-In Europe's age of exploration, Russians, Spanish and English explorers sailed into the area and began charting it.
-From 1791-95, England's Capt.
-George Vancouver did extensive charts of the entire Inside Passage and he and his crew are responsible for many of the non-First Nations names on the map today.
+In Europe’s age of exploration, Russians, Spanish and English explorers sailed into the area and began charting it.
+From 1791-95, England’s Capt.
+George Vancouver did extensive charts of the entire region, and he and his crew are responsible for many of the non-First Nations names on the map today.

 The Inside Passage Today